 Switching sides on the court

-For a detailed breakdown of badminton rules, do refer to the Badminton World Federation “Laws of Badminton Regulations 2013/2014”.
+For a detailed breakdown of badminton rules, do refer to the Badminton World Federation “The LAWS of Badminton”.

 To receive the latest updates on the happenings in the Singapore sports scene, or to find out more about some of the latest programmes on offer at ActiveSG, like our Facebook page here.